 We all love creamy, dreamy soups and casseroles and using cultured dairy can provide a healthful dose of probiotics.

-How to: In order to retain the enzymes of your sour cream you need to allow your food to cool down substantially after a stint on the hot stove.
-The food should be cool enough to put your finger into without burning it.
+In order to retain the enzymes of your sour cream you must allow your food to cool down substantially after a stint on the hot stove.
+The food should be cool enough to sip from a spoon comfortably.
 Once that is accomplished top it with a generous dollop of cultured sour cream.

-A few ideas to incorporate this into includes any soup or stew that would normally use milk as an ingredient, add it to cooled pasta and cheese for mac & cheese, or leave the sour cream out of the baked casserole and mix it is cooled down.
+A few ideas to incorporate this into includes any soup or stew that would normally use milk as an ingredient, add it to cooled pasta and cheese for mac & cheese, or leave the sour cream out of the baked casserole and mix in when the casserole has cooled down.

 As a Replacement for Mayonnaise